Ralim/IronOS-Meta/README.md

 ### Pinecil

 For Pinecil, we require using dfu-util to flash the logo art (Pinecil does not use hex).
 [Pine64 Updater](https://github.com/pine64/pine64_updater/releases) is the easiest way to load the Bootup logo onto Pinecil as it already includes the necessary DFU library.
-Connect Pinecil to a PC, and open the Updater the same as updating firmware.
+Connect Pinecil to a PC, and open the Updater the same method as updating firmware.
-  Select Custom > Browse to the DFU image file you just made > Update to install.
+  Select Custom > Browse (to the DFU image file you just made) > Update (to install)

 The bootup logo is stored in a separate location than the IronOS firmware and you do not have to worry about it changing or breaking the IronOS.

-You could also use dfu-util and use Command line to install it.
+You could also use dfu-util Command line to install it.

 - `dfu-util -D logo_file.dfu`